 My work is mainly based on acrylics and is the result of a long and ongoing experiment with different techniques and materials.
 I like to try new things, let myself be inspired, stay curious and constantly reinvent myself and my art.
 The results are varied, multi-faceted and very intense paintings, where you can see abstract shapes and imaginative galaxies.

-I start – and lose the feeling of space and time.
-It feels now like a wild ride with intense ups and downs.
-I try new things, follow my instincts and combined with my imagination, I am editing the canvas.
-I stop – I feel – I focus – I decide and give colors and forms enough time to “develop”.
-I continue this process, until I find the right composition, depth, contrast and harmony – a piece, which the energy, the mood embodies.
-It is like a birth, – a unique piece of me.
+In my creative process, I lose the feeling of space and time.
+I follow my instinct and choose the colors intuitive.
+I have a rough idea, but I know that the best thing is to just let it flow.
+I editing the canvas, until I find the right composition, depth, contrast and harmony – until I have conveys the energy and emotion on the canvas, manifested in an explosion of colors, visible for the viewer, who can absorbed and revived it.
 After that process, which can last for several days or weeks, my work is so close to my heart, that it often takes some time until I‘m able to let it go.

 What inspires you?

-Nature (for example the colors of the sky and clouds after a sunset), travel, fantasy and dreams.
+Nature, animals, travel, fantasy and dreams.
 I have a lot of dreams in one night, and I remember most things when I wake up.
-I’m also inspired by animals, other art, the act of painting itself and Berlin.
+I’m also inspired by music, other art, the act of painting itself and Berlin.